n8n-io/n8n-docs/docs/courses/level-two/chapter-1.md

 	To transform the data with the Split Out node, connect this node to the *HTTP Request node* and set the following parameters:

+	- Operation: Split Out Items
-	- Field To Split Out: body
+	- Field To Split Out: results
 	- Include: No Other Fields